onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 Both steps remain within the effective layer because they operate on observables and mismatch measures without revealing any deep TU generative rules.

-### 9.3 Long-term role in the TU program
+### 9.3 Long term role in the TU program

 In the long term, Q023 is expected to:

 * Serve as the canonical template for parameter naturalness problems in physics where small dimensionless numbers appear.
 * Provide reusable components (`ThetaTensionFunctional`, `StrongCP_ObservableBundle`, and `CP_TensionWorld_Template`) that can be adapted to hierarchy, cosmological constant, and other tuning problems.
-* Act as a benchmark for how far TU-style encodings can structure reasoning around open naturalness puzzles without claiming solutions.
+* Act as a benchmark for how far TU style encodings can structure reasoning around open naturalness puzzles without claiming solutions.

 ---